 What to do when you’re leaking urine after hysterectomy

-But you’d be surprised to know how many women suffer from urinary incontinence.
-In this US alone, it is estimated that over 18 million women experience some degree of incontinence.
+You will be surprised to know how many women suffer from urinary incontinence post hysterectomy.
+In this US alone, it is estimated that over 18 million women experience some degree of incontinence even without at hysterectomy.

 This means that you could walk past a woman with incontinence every single day without having the slightest clue that she experiences leaks.
 How does she do it?
 How does she manage to go about her daily life without embarrassing water spots or get home to soaking wet underwear?